dynverse/dynutils/cran-comments.md

 0 errors | 0 warnings | 1 notes

+↑ the description field note is a false positive ─ the field does contain three sentences.
+I'm not sure what specifically triggers the note message.

 ## Reverse dependencies

 This is a new release, so there are no reverse dependencies.